 The Ionian Dolphin Conservation Center in Taranto offers tourists and locals the chance to spend about 5 hours on their catamaran to admire the dolphins living in the gulf.
-This research association is engaged in the protection of the marine biodiversity and promotes the education about biology, marine fauna and the marine environment in general.
+This research association is engaged in the protection of marine biodiversity and promotes education about biology, marine fauna, and the marine environment in general.
 For more information visit here.

 16. Visit a real “Trullo” (Alberobello)

 This town is famous for its traditional buildings: they are whitewashed and made of local limestone with a particular conic roof made of layered stone labs.
 The building technique is called dry-stone and it is really ancient, stemming from a pre-historical period.
 Trulli have been part of UNESCO’s World Heritage List since 1996.

 17. Take a hot air balloon ride above the Gravina

 You’ll have the chance to admire a wild natural landscape made of deep canyons and hills, but also the stone houses of the village looking like a sort of open-air museum.
 For more information visit here.

 18. Do a tour of the rock carved churches in Massafra (Taranto)